Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Common symptoms are:

-Leg length discrepancy (affected leg is shorter than unaffected)
+Leg length discrepancy (affected leg is shorter than the unaffected)

-Increased folds in skin of thigh/buttocks of affected extremity
+Increased folds in the skin of the thigh/buttocks of the affected extremity

 Ortalani test